canonical/k8s-snap/docs/src/charm/howto/cos-lite.md

 offerings are listed.

 At this stage, you’ve set up a Kubernetes cluster, registered it as a Juju cloud, and deployed COS Lite on it.
-This creates tow models on the same controller.
+This creates two models on the same controller.

 ## Integrating COS Lite with {{product}}